fortrabbit/help/docs/install-symfony-5.md

 ### Logging

-In Universal stack, you can access all log files your App writes on the file system.
-If you want to use live logging in [Universal stack](logging-uni#toc-live-log-access) or in [Professional stack](logging-pro), then you should configure Symfony to use `error_log`.
+In Universal Stack, you can access all log files your App writes on the file system.
+If you want to use live logging in [Universal Stack](logging-uni#toc-live-log-access) or in [Professional Stack](logging-pro), then you should configure Symfony to use `error_log`.
 After having installed monolog bundle (`composer require symfony/monolog-bundle`), modify the `config/packages/prod/monolog.yml` file:

 ``` yml
 monolog: